 Sift together flour & nutmeg.
 Set aside.

-Cream together butter, vanilla & rum flavoring
+Cream together butter, vanilla & rum flavoring. note

 Gradually add sugar to creamed mixture.
 Blend in unbeaten egg.
 Gradually add dry ingredients, mixing well.
 (Will form very stiff dough.)